Data-driven Policy Transfer with Imprecise Perception Simulation: Experiments

 Experimental evaluation of the learned policies is an essential part of the learning loop.
 After several iterations of the learning, planning and generator optimization, verification in the real world is to be performed.

-For the task of terrain traversal with a~tracked robot, we designed a~real test scenario consisting of flat ground, a~pallet and a~staircase, which are typical obstacles the robot can encounter during search\&rescue missions.
+For the task of terrain traversal with a~tracked robot, we designed a~real test scenario consisting of flat ground, a~pallet and a~staircase, which are typical obstacles the robot can encounter.
 The staircase is subdivided to 6~sections with different characteristics -- approach to stairs, on stairs, leaving stairs, and the stairs can go either upwards or downwards.
-The staircase is traversed with constant forward speed \SI{0.3}{m/s} three times and the pallet 10~times, resulting in execution of 13 trajectories with duration about 5~real-world minutes.
-Every trajectory is assigned one of three success levels -- \textit{good} in case the trajectory was without problems, the robot passed and did not endanger itself; \textit{unclear} if there were minor problems during the execution, but the robot traversed the whole required length (e.g. behavior close to unsafe, the operator had to reduce the otherwise constant travel speed, and so on); finally \textit{fail} level is assigned to trajectories that the robot could not finish or executed an unsafe action (a~safety person is following the robot and prevents the worst consequences of such actions).
+The staircase is traversed with constant forward speed \SI{0.3}{m/s} three times and the pallet 10~times, resulting in execution of 13 trajectories.
+Every trajectory is assigned one of three success levels -- \textit{good} in case the trajectory was without problems, the robot passed and did not endanger itself; \textit{unclear} if there were minor problems during the execution, but the robot traversed the whole required length (e.g. behavior close to unsafe, the operator had to reduce the otherwise constant travel speed, and so on); finally \textit{fail} level is assigned to trajectories that the robot could not finish or executed an unsafe action.
 These levels carry numerical value (\textit{good} = 1.0, \textit{unclear} = 0.5, \textit{fail} = 0.0) and policy performance is an average of these values over all executions.

 Similar obstacles were modeled in the simulator and a set of 8~test worlds was created.
 The metrics for simulation is proportion of \textit{good} trajectories among all executed.
 Here \textit{good} means traversing the required length of the trajectory with constant speed \SI{0.3}{m/s} without executing any unsafe actions (as described in~\autoref{sec:sim}).